 Enbridge's temporary seed mixes (refer to Appendix C) were developed based on Minnesota BWSR seed mixes.
 The use of short-lived temporary cover crops (refer to Table 7.1-1) helps stabilize project sites and minimize the need for additional mulch in preparation of planning native seed mixes.
 Unless specifically requested by landowners or land-managing agencies, Enbridge does not intend to establish temporary vegetation in actively cultivated land, standing water wetlands, and/or other standing water areas.
 Enbridge will only utilize MDNR-approved seed mixes on public lands.
-Enbridge will implement the Planting Plan included with the VMP.
-As discussed in Section 7.1.1, Enbridge may also utilize tillage radish as part of a temporary seed mix to assist with decompaction on public lands and MDNR-administered access roads.
+Enbridge will implement the Planting Plan for Public Lands-included with the Post-Construction Vegetation Management Plan on Public Lands ("VMP").
+As discussed in Section 7.1.1, Enbridge may also utilize tillage radish as a temporary cover crop to assist with decompaction on public lands and MDNR-administered access roads.